fabsenet/HomeControl/README.md

 Samples are sensor data and the (client) heartbeat.

-## Command/Result
+## Command/(Result)
 A `command` is a message which is sent from the server to a single client.
-The client processes it and answers with exactly one `Result` message.
+The client processes it and optionally answers with exactly one `Result` message.

 An example is the command to enable an LED or to shutdown a PC